 Tax Court Lawyers in St. Joseph

-In the U.S., tax courts have some unique features.
-Most interestingly, individuals who are not licensed attorneys in Michigan, or anywhere else, are, in some cases, allowed to represent clients before tax courts.
-Non-attorneys who practice before tax court are almost always accountants, and any non-lawyer who wants to practice before the U.S. tax court must pass a difficult written exam that tests their understanding of American tax law.
+In the U.S., tax courts have some distinct features.
+Most interestingly, individuals who are not licensed attorneys in Illinois, or anywhere else, are, in some cases, permitted to represent clients before tax courts.
+Non-attorneys who practice before tax court are almost always accountants, and any non-lawyer who wants to practice before the U.S. tax court must pass a challenging written exam that tests their understanding of American tax law.
 Licensed attorneys, however, may practice before the tax court without taking this exam.

-Do I Need a St. Joseph, Michigan Tax Attorney?
+Do I Need a St. Joseph, Illinois Tax Attorney?